Applicant Performance on the Naturalization Test - May 2013

-From October 1, 2008 through May 31, 2010, more than 789,000 new naturalization tests were administered nationwide.
-For those applicants taking both the English and civics tests, the overall national pass rate as of May 2010 is 92 percent.
-Data collected since October 1, 2008 indicate that applicant performance remains relatively consistent with that of the previous test.
-Compared to historical data from USCIS' internal case management systems, the current pass rate of 92 percent is similar to that of the old test, which was 91 percent based on 2008 data.
+From October 1, 2009, through May 31, 2013 more than 2,780,000 naturalization tests were administered nationwide.
+For those applicants taking both the English and civics tests, the overall national pass rate as of May 2013 is 92 percent.

 Background on the Data

 USCIS plans to provide information on a monthly basis on the overall national pass rate of applicants who were administered the naturalization test.
 The data reflected above were taken from internal case management systems used to track naturalization applications and have been gathered to provide a general snapshot of how applicants are performing on the naturalization test.

 The overall national pass rate is determined based solely on an applicant's first test within the current naturalization application.
 The data represent applicants taking the new naturalization test from October 1, 2009 through May 31, 2013.
 Please note that test results for each applicant are manually entered into the case management system and some errors may occur during manual entry.
 Although every effort has been undertaken to eliminate any errors made during manual data entry, errors may exist that would impact the publicized national pass rate.